 assist them.
 Linux supports all external modems, but only a handful of internal modems.

-and its variants support serial communications under Linux.
-Commonly used protocols over serial lines include PPP and
+The getty daemon and its variants support serial communications under Linux.
+Commonly used protocols over serial lines include PPP and SLIP.

 The next lesson explains how to administer serial ports.